akeyhero/the-light-of-errors/README.md

 ### Setup

-This app requires *WiringPi* or one of alteratives since it calls the `gpio` shell command.
+This app requires *WiringPi* or one of the alternatives so that it can use the `gpio` shell command.

 Also, it depends on RubyGems managed by Bundler.
 Run: